 The Company operates as a passive investment company and has put in place a board structure that can best provide the strategic advice, leadership and continuity required.
 The board structure consists of two non-executive directors, Daryn Robinson and Martin Groak, both sitting on the PLC Board.
-Due to the nature of the business, executive directors and an operational Board are not deemed necessary and therefore the non-executive directors are deemed not to be independent.
-During the year 5 board meetings, all fully attended, took place.
+During the year there were five board meetings, all fully attended, that took place.